Loutra, Kythnos: Water elements

 The rocks in the area are generally permeable.
 Use is made of permeable septic tanks which results in pollution of the water table.
 Borehole drilling in Loutra demonstrates that the water is potable within acceptable limits, unlike most other areas of Kythnos where it is not.

-Thermal springs

-Loutra has two thermal springs of volcanic origin:

-Agioi Anargyroi thermal spring (flows into the hydrotherapy center):
+Loutra has two thermal springs of volcanic origin: Agioi Anargyroi flows into the hydrotherapy center and nearby Kakkavos thermal spring flows directly to the sea.